ethereum/ethereum-org-website/src/content/developers/tutorials/short-abi/index.md

 ### The ABI {#the-abi}

 The vast majority of transactions access a contract from an externally-owned account.
-Most contracts are written in Solidity and interpret their data field in accordance with [the application binary interface (ABI)](https://docs.soliditylang.org/en/latest/abi-spec.html#formal-specification-of-the-encoding).
+Most contracts are written in Solidity and interpret their data field per [the application binary interface (ABI)](https://docs.soliditylang.org/en/latest/abi-spec.html#formal-specification-of-the-encoding).

-However, the ABI was designed for L1 where a byte of calldata costs approximately the same as four arithmetic operations, not L2 where a byte of calldata costs more than a thousand arithmetic operations.
+However, the ABI was designed for L1, where a byte of calldata costs approximately the same as four arithmetic operations, not L2 where a byte of calldata costs more than a thousand arithmetic operations.
 For example, [here is an ERC-20 transfer transaction](https://kovan-optimistic.etherscan.io/tx/0x7ce4c144ebfce157b4de99d8ad53a352ae91b57b3fa06d8a1c79439df6bfa998).
 The calldata is divided like this: